 To Serve

-• Add your cream cheese to a medium sized mixing bowl and if you haven't already, pop in the microwave until it's softened and warmed through, just so it's easier to handle.
-Add in 1 tbsp chipotle paste, the juice of 1 lime, 1/2 tsp smoked paprika, 1/4 tsp onion & garlic powder, salt & pepper (or to taste.
+• Add the cream cheese to a medium-sized mixing bowl and if you haven't already, pop it in the microwave until it's softened and warmed through, just so it's easier to handle.
+Add in 1 tbsp chipotle paste, the juice of 1/2 a lime, 1/2 tsp smoked paprika, 1/4 tsp onion & garlic powder, salt & pepper (or to taste).
 Mash with a fork to combine.

-• Add in shredded chicken and grated cheese and gently fold until combined.
-Don't mash into oblivion or the chicken will come out chewy.
+• Add in the shredded chicken and grated cheese, and fold until combined.

-• If you haven't already, warm your tortilla wraps in the microwave to soften up.
-If your wraps are particularly dry (some corn tortillas can be) pop a damp cloth over whilst microwaving.
-Divide your chicken filling among wraps and place in a line just to one side of the centre.
-Tightly roll up each one.
-If they're not tightly folded consider fastening with a tooth/cocktail stick.
+• If you haven't already, warm your tortilla wraps in the microwave to soften them up.
+If your wraps are particularly dry (some corn tortillas can be), pop a damp cloth over them whilst microwaving.
+Divide the chicken filling among wraps and place in a line just to one side of the centre.
+Tightly roll up each one and fasten with a toothpick.

-• Heat up around 1/2" oil in a suitably sized pan to 356F/180C.
-If you don't have a thermometer drop a crumb of tortilla in, you want it to rapidly sizzle.
-Oil needs to be hot or they'll go soggy, the filling may start to leak out and the oil can begin spitting.
-Carefully place 3-4 taquitos seem-side-down into the oil and fry until golden (only needs a couple of minutes, rotating as you go).
+• Heat up around 1/2" of oil in a suitably sized pan to 356F/180C (or at least enough oil to comfortably coat the base of your pan).
+If you don't have a thermometer, drop a crumb of tortilla in; you want it to rapidly sizzle.
+The oil needs to be hot or they'll go soggy and the filling may start to leak out.
+Carefully place 3-4 taquitos seam-side-down into the oil and fry until golden (only needs a couple of minutes, rotating as you go).
 Place on wire rack if you have one, if not use paper towels.

-• Space out taquitos on a large greaseproof or lined baking tray and lightly brush with oil.
-Pop in the oven at 390F/200C for 20mins, or until lightly golden and crispy.
-If you notice at all the edges starting to char, turn down the heat.
+• Space out taquitos on a large greaseproof or lined baking tray and spray with oil.
+Pop in the oven at 400F/200C for 15-20mins, or until lightly golden and crispy.
+I recommend turning them halfway.

 a) Chipotle Paste – You’ll find this in most supermarkets in the UK.
 If you’re in the US do try and use chipotle paste, if not you can mash up 1 tbsp worth of chipotle chili in adobo sauce.
 Failing that just use chipotle powder.
 Around 1 heaped tsp should suffice, but work to spice preference.